anuragpurkayastha/grad-monopoly/README.md

   1. Players
   2. Squares - the squares of the game board
-  3. Game - This is the main object which instantatiates Player and Square objects.
+  3. Game - This is the main object which instantatiates the game creating Player and Square objects.

 These objects are explained further below.